sesh/django-up/README.md

 ### Setting environment variables

-Add environment variables to a `.up-env` file alongside your `./manage.py`.
+Add environment variables to a `.env` file alongside your `./manage.py`.
 These will be exported into the environment before running your server (and management commands).

   [django]: https://www.djangoproject.com